psaikido/hugle.uk/pages/suttas/mn/61-rahula.md

 ---
 layout: suttas-mn
-title: "MN 61 Advice to Rahula at Ambalatthika: Ambalatthika-rahulovada"
+title: "MN 61 Ambalatthika-rahulovada: Advice to Rahula at Ambalatthika"
 ---